zakjan/objectpath/README.md

 # ObjectPath

 Expression language for querying JSON objects, based on formal ANTLR4 grammar.
-It can be easily ported into any target language.
+It can be easily ported into any target language supported as ANTLR4 runtime.
 Test usecases are shared to ensure consistent results.
 Currently implemented in TypeScript, Java.

 ## Usage